-Inhaled corticosteroids raise pneumonia riskSeptember 18th, 2013 in Diseases, Conditions, Syndromes /
+Inhaled corticosteroids raise pneumonia riskSeptember 18, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A University of Alberta researcher says health professionals should be cautious about prescribing inhaled corticosteroids to high-risk patients such as pneumonia survivors, citing a twofold risk for repeat infection.

 Dean Eurich led a research team that examined inhaled corticosteroid use among elderly patients for a clinical study.
 The team evaluated more than 6,200 seniors who survived an initial episode of pneumonia but were still at high risk of developing another bout of infection.